 Dubbed "The Day After," the demonstration was held on the afternoon of February 17, 1970, in front of the Federal Courthouse in downtown Seattle.
 SLF leaders soon lost control of some 2,000 protesters, including many teenagers, who began pelting the Courthouse and police with paint bombs and rocks.
 Twenty people were injured and 76 arrested during the melee.

-Two months later, on April 16, a federal grand jury indicted eight SLF members for conspiracy to plan a riot during the TDA demonstration.
-Michael Abeles (b.
-1951), Joe Kelly (b.
+Two months later, on April 16, a federal grand jury indicted seven SLF members for conspiracy to plan a riot during the TDA demonstration.
+Michael Abeles (1951-2016), Joe Kelly (b.
 1946), and Michael Justesen (b.
-1950) were charged in addition to Lerner, Stern, Lippman, Dowd, and Marshall.
+1950) were charged in addition to Lerner, Stern, Dowd, and Marshall, along with Roger Lippman, who was not an SLF member.
 All were quickly arrested (Lippman was already in custody in Berkeley, California), with the exception of Justesen, who "went underground" and has never reappeared (as of January 2000).

 The trial of "the Seattle Seven" began in the Tacoma courtroom of Federal District Judge George Boldt on November 6, 1970.
 After several disruptions and a walkout by defendants, Boldt declared a mistrial on December 10 and cited all for contempt of court.
 Charges were ultimately dropped in March 1972, when defendants agreed not to challenge their contempt citations.
 All but Lerner served brief terms in minimum security federal detention.

 Despite or because of the trial and attendant publicity, The Seattle Liberation Front was racked by ideological dissension, personality conflicts, and charges of "male chauvinism."
 It disintegrated in late 1971, but some individual SLF collectives survived and went on to promote social improvements, such as Capitol Hill's "Country Doc" Clinic.